The Admission Process

 Health Records - Maintained by the Registrar, located in the One Stop Center, CAR building, first floor.

 If, following the student record review, a student believes there is a factual inaccuracy; the student should contact the office maintaining the record(s) to attempt to settle the dispute regarding content through informal meetings and discussions with the appropriate department.
-If informal means do not result in student satisfaction, submit a written request to the Associate Vice President of Student Affairs requesting a hearing to arbitrate the dispute.
+If informal means do not result in student satisfaction, submit a written request to the Vice President of Student Affairs requesting a hearing to arbitrate the dispute.
 The hearing will be conducted and decided within a reasonable period of time (in no case to exceed 45 days) following the request for a hearing, a written decision will be rendered.
-The Associate Vice President’s decision is final.
+The Vice President’s decision is final.

 Access to the records listed in this section will be given to College personnel with a legitimate educational interest as determined by the College.
 Information will be released to other agencies and individuals in compliance with the Family Educational Rights and Privacy Act of 1974 when necessary.